fall inside a hole

 1987

-J-17 New Railroad Crossing Iconic red Plarail crossing with certainly the most common use of the stud signs
+J-17 New Railroad Crossing Iconic red Plarail crossing with certainly the most common use of stud-connecting signs

 1987 J-27 Chatting Station Talking station with studded base and Plarail Town-style people